 How to Make 2 Ingredient Weight Watchers Bagels

-To make these low fat bagels, mix self-rising flour and Greek yogurt in a large mixing bowl.
+To make these low-fat bagels, mix self-rising flour and Greek yogurt in a large mixing bowl.
 The dough will be sticky.
 Transfer it to a lightly floured surface and gently knead until smooth.
 Divide into 4 equal parts and shape into a bagel shape.

 Place the bagels on the prepared baking sheet (either covered in parchment paper or sprayed with nonstick cooking spray), brush them with an egg wash, and add any desired toppings.
 Bake these yummy bagels until they are golden brown.

-Tips for WW Bagels
+Tips for the Best 2 Ingredient Bagels

 FAQs For WW Bagels